A Gr\"obner Basis for Schubert Patch Ideals: Gr obner Basis via Linkage and its analog in the Multigraded Setting

 \subsection{The Key Lemma}

-In Section \ref{sec:grobner-s-d-i-k-l-i}, we will show that the essential minors of a Schubert patch ideal form a Gr\"{o}bner basis with respect to a certain antidiagonal term order.
-We achieve this through a technique called \textit{``Gr\"{o}bner basis via linkage"} \cite{gorla2013grobner}.
-This technique involves an important lemma that gives a sufficient condition for a set of polynomials to form a Gr\"{o}bner basis for the ideal it generates.
+In Section \ref{sec:grobner-s-d-i-k-l-i}, we will show that the essential minors of a Schubert patch ideal form a Gr\"{o}bner basis with respect to a certain term order.
+We achieve this through the linkage-theoretic approach of Gorla, Migliore, and Nagel \cite{gorla2013grobner}.
+This approach involves an important lemma that gives a sufficient condition for a set of polynomials to form a Gr\"{o}bner basis for the ideal it generates.
 The standard graded version of this lemma was originally given in \cite[Lemma 1.12]{gorla2013grobner} and can also be found in \cite[Lemma 3.1]{fieldsteel2019gr}.
 In Lemma \ref{suffCondGbasis2} below, we provide the multigraded version.